kushalsamant/ask/README.md

 2. Create a feature branch
 3. Make your changes
 4. Test thoroughly with `python daily.py`
+5. Ensure all code includes inline comments for clarity
-5. Submit a pull request
+6. Submit a pull request

+### **Code Quality Standards**
+- **Inline Comments**: Every line should be self-documenting
+- **Configuration Documentation**: All settings should have clear explanations
+- **Error Handling**: Comprehensive error messages and logging
+- **API Validation**: Proper validation and testing of external services

 ---